bellenuit/simpleSim/README.md

 The algorithm can be described as following:

-The score is set to 0.
+- The score is set to 0.

-The offset is set to 1.
+- The offset is set to 1.

-The position is set to 0.
+- The position is set to 0.

-The first character of needle is compared to the characters in the haystack starting at offset,
+- The first character of needle is compared to the characters in the haystack starting at offset,

-If a match is found, the position is set to the position of the character in the haystack.
+- If a match is found, the position is set to the position of the character in the haystack.

-A search back starting from offset-2 to the beginning is executed.
+- A search back starting from offset-2 to the beginning is executed.

-If a match is found and the position is nearer to offset, that position is retained.
+- If a match is found and the position is nearer to offset, that position is retained.

-If position is found, the score is augmented by 1/(abs(position-offset) + 1), means 1 for continous text and less in other cases,
+- If position is found, the score is augmented by 1/(abs(position-offset) + 1), means 1 for continous text and less in other cases,

-If there is a threshold and it is clear that the threshold cannot be achieved, the procedure is stopped early.
+- If there is a threshold and it is clear that the threshold cannot be achieved, the procedure is stopped early.

-The procedure is repeated for each character in the needle,
+- The procedure is repeated for each character in the needle.

-The result is the score divided by the length of the needle,
+- The result is the score divided by the length of the needle.

+simpleSim is asymetric, optimised to search a needle in a haystack.
+If you want to compare two strings to get their similarity, you should run the function both ways an take the average result.

+If you use the function in search context, you may want to preprocess the strings to get low case only and handle special characters.
+This is not part of this algorithmn.

 2025-02 14 Matthias Bürcher